infiniteopt/InfiniteOpt.jl/docs/src/extensions.md

 8. Make simple measure constructor wrapper of [`measure`](@ref) to ease definition.

-To illustrate how this process can be done, let's consider extending `InfiniteOpt` to include measure for assessing the variance of random expressions.
+To illustrate how this process can be done, let's consider extending `InfiniteOpt` to include measure support for assessing the variance of random expressions.
 The variance of an expression ``f(x, \xi)`` where ``x \in \mathbb{R}^n`` are hold variables and ``\xi \in \mathbb{R}^m`` are random infinite parameters is defined:
 ```math